kubernetes/website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 #### Bootstrap tokens

 Bootstrap tokens are described in detail [here](/docs/reference/access-authn-authz/bootstrap-tokens/).
 These are tokens that are stored as secrets in the Kubernetes cluster, and then issued to the individual kubelet.
-You can use a single token for an entire cluster, or issue one per worker node.
+You can use a single token for an entire cluster, or issue one per node.

 The process is two-fold: